roadwarriorslive/Pipulate/README.rst

 In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other project GoodSheet got fully wrapped in here, and I like reminding everyone Pipualte is GoodSheet.
-I also got very fond of how gs.pipulate() looks, and I think you will too in how it avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() vs. pip.pipulate(), etc.
+I also got very fond of how gs.pipulate() looks, and I think it helps that gs also stands for Google Sheet.
+It also avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() vs. pip.pipulate(), etc.

-You can think of Pipulate a lot like the Flask web microframework.
-Flask doesn't do much for you except provide a library for you that you can use in your otherwise normal Python code.
-Flask becomes an instance of a Flask object using the odd convention app = Flask(__name__), then all of Flask is accessed through this app object.
-Similarly, Pipulate is accessed through the gs object, and the act of pipulating and its symmetrical act of populating is gs.pipulate() and gs.populate(), respectively.
-Everything else about Pipulate is pretty much learning how to do a bunch of stupid Pandas tricks in-between those two commands.
+For those familiar with the Flask web microframework, it might help to think of Pipulate as something lightly sprinkled in to connect GSpread and Pandas, and not really trying to do all that much itself except a few API innovations to help.
+The act of pipulating is just picking up an Excel-style rectangular spreadsheet range as both a GSpread cell_list and a Pandas DataFrame, altering the df completely with Pandas, and then using the symmtrical act of populating to push the changes back into Google Sheet.

 ****************************************
 Of Pandas & Dependencies